jazzband/django-admin-sortable/README.md

     admin.site.register(Category, CategoryAdmin)

-The `NonSortableParentAdmin` class is necessary to wire up the additional URL patterns and JavaScript that Django Admin Sortable needs to make your inline models sortable.
+The `NonSortableParentAdmin` class is necessary to wire up the additional URL patterns and JavaScript that Django Admin Sortable needs to make your models sortable.
+The child model does not have to be an inline model, it can be wired directly to Django admin and the objects will be grouped by the non-sortable foreign key when sorting.

 #### Model Instance Methods